 I wished to avoid that rounded hill, and that is why I learned to program computers myself.
 I have not kept up with computers since my retirement, however, and today I know barely enough to use a word processor and search the internet.

 My work with computers began in 1963.
 In those early days some of the computers were massive machines occupying large areas in our building’s basement.
 Programming instructions were punched onto cards and fed into the machine through a card reader.
-It was challenging and fascinating work, but within a few years I moved on to other work.
+It was challenging and fascinating work, but within a few years I moved on to other things.
 In 1973 I transferred to a new job, and there I began using the internet before it was known as the internet.
 A data transfer system had been developed by the Defense Advanced Research Projects Agency (DARPA), and my new office was using it to share information between several government agencies.
 We were one of the first.
 How long ago!
 How things have changed.

 I wrote my last line of computer code around 1972, I retired in 1994, and I now consider myself to be a complete technological dinosaur.